bitwarden/server/CONTRIBUTING.md

 ![Screen Shot 2021-03-18 at 11 12 30 am](https://user-images.githubusercontent.com/31796059/111558643-e59faf80-87da-11eb-96d7-c26875ce322c.png)

 3. (Optional) To confirm this worked correctly, you can connect to the SQL database with an SQL client (such as [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15)).
 You should see that the `vault_dev` database has been created and has been populated with tables.

+4. **Troubleshooting:** if your login details for `sa` are being rejected:
+    * SA_PASSWORD has certain complexity requirements.
+The Docker Hub page says that it must "include at least 8 characters of at least three of these four categories: uppercase letters, lowercase letters, numbers and non-alphanumeric symbols" - but your mileage may vary.
+If these requirements are not met, the password will not be set (without any warning) and your login attempts will be rejected for having an incorrect password.
+If this is happening and you're sure you're using the right password, try increasing the complexity of SA_PASSWORD.
+    * If you change SA_PASSWORD in `docker-compose.yml`, you may need to delete the Docker container *and volume* for it to take effect.
+(This will obviously delete all of your container files/setup.)
+Stop and delete the running container, then delete the volume with `docker volume ls` and `docker volume rm <volume name>`.
+Then update `docker-compose.yml` and run `docker compose -d up` again.

 Your database is now ready to go!